 Reporter's Prep: You will complete a reporter's prep at the beginning of the semester.
 You will receive a separate sheet concerning this initial assignment.

-You are required to submit two 500-word news stories.
-First drafts of each story are due to Sister Hilda on the assigned due date.
+You are required to submit two 300-word news briefs.
+First drafts of each news brief are due on the assigned due date.
 Missing first drafts result in one grade lower for the story's final grade.

-The classmate interview and the three news stories may be revised once for a higher grade.
-The due date for revisions will be announced when Sister Hilda returns your stories.
+The hilltop profile and the two news briefs may be revised once for a higher grade.
+The due date for revisions will be announced when your work is returned.

 Elements of Journalism Exam: